Single vs. Joint Life Insurance in Canada: Pros & Cons

 A single life insurance policy covers one person.
 This type of policy is straightforward and provides a payout to your beneficiary if you pass away.

-Single policies are typically ideal for couples because:
+Single policies are typically ideal for couples:

 • Separate death benefits: They are separate policies with individual death benefits, which generally pay out immediately if the policyholder passes away.